CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - (No changes in this update)

 ## 7. Open Questions / Assumptions
-- The "How to Play" page's content rendering heavily relies on consistent heading normalization and the presence of matching Markdown headings in `Riddle_of_the_Beast_Rulebook.md`.
+- The "How to Play" page's content rendering relies on the structure of `Riddle_of_the_Beast_Rulebook.md` using `##` for main sections and `###` for sub-sections to generate a meaningful accordion.

 ## 8. Data Structures of the App
-- (No changes in this update)
+- `Character` type in `src/types/character.ts` now includes an optional `backImageUrl` string property.

 ## 9. Firebase Rules, Cloud Functions, and APIs
 - (No changes in this update)

 ## 10. Other Important Observations
-- The "How to Play" page's complexity has increased due to the two-file content merging strategy.
+- The "How to Play" page's parsing logic for Markdown from a single file needs to be robust to handle various content types correctly under H2/H3 headings.
-- The parsing of Markdown for the "How to Play" page, especially for lists and multi-paragraph content from the main rulebook, is a delicate process.
+- Character data in `character-sheet-ui.tsx` now includes `backImageUrl` for each character, sourced from `docs/HunterUrl.md`.

 This document provides a snapshot of the project's state and context.